gvorbeck/container-pricing/pages/devtest-learn.md

   content-type: video-list
   title: Watch these videos first
   # EDITORIAL NOTE:
-  # In this "text" parameter, please start every video item with a new list item ("*"), a linked video thumbnail with a ".video-thumb" class ({": .video-thumb}"), an h2 title ("## Title Here ##"), and indenting each line for the video item with two spaces.
+  # For things to look right in this "text" parameter, please start every video item with a new list item ("*"), a linked video thumbnail with a ".video-thumb" class ({": .video-thumb}"), an h2 title ("## Title Here ##"), and indenting each line for the video item with two spaces.
   text: |
     These sales training videos with walk your through the two key Container Pricing presentations you would give your clients.